kahboom/nerdycode.com/src/posts/2020/web-components.md

 ## Browser Compatibility of Web Components

 As recently as Fall 2018, the only browsers that had full support for web components were Chrome and Safari.
 Although custom elements were a quick and easy polyfill, shadow DOM was far more complicated and difficult to use without native support.
-It really wasn't until late 2019 that all major browsers adopted support for Web Components.
-Today, with the release of Chromium-based Edge 76, web components are supported by most modern browsers.
+It really wasn't until late 2019 / early 2020 that all major browsers adopted support for Web Components.
+With the release of Chromium-based Edge 76, web components are now supported by most modern browsers.

 If you do need to support older browsers, you'll need to include polyfills.
-They add a little bit of overhead, but they're a small cost to pay for the flexibility that web components provide us.
+They add a little bit of overhead, but it's still a small cost to pay for the flexibility that web components provide us.

 ## Styling Web Components